yachielab/PRESUME/README.md

 **Example 1**

-Generation of ~100 sequences using GTR-Gamma model with the default parameter set without distributed computing.
-The computation will take several minutes.
+Generation of approximately 100 sequences using the GTR-Gamma model with the default parameter set without distributed computing.
+This computing will take several minutes.

 ```
 PRESUME.py -n 100 --gtrgamma default --save